Olympia torch lighting starts London countdown

 A strong police presence around the ancient site, and in the town of Olympia, made sure the event went off without a hitch.
 Four years ago human rights activists briefly disrupted the Beijing Olympics ceremony.

-London becomes the only city to have received the Olympic flame twice - the first time being for the 1948 Games.
+London becomes the only city to have received the Olympic flame twice for a summer Games - the first time being for the 1948 event.

 Britain's capital also hosted the 1908 Games, but the torch-lighting ceremony and relay were introduced for the first time for the 1936 Berlin Olympics as part of Nazi propaganda.